 You can ride in bicycle, tram, bus and transit lanes.

 Riding across a road on a crossing (s248)

-Cyclists are not permitted to ride across a road on a pedestrian crossing, children's crossing, or marked foot crossing.
-This includes pedestrian crossings situated at traffic lights.
+Cyclists are not permitted to ride across a road on a pedestrian crossing (Zebra) or children's crossing.

-You must dismount from your bicycle and walk across a pedestrian crossing, children's crossing or marked foot crossing (crossing with lights) unless there is also a bicycle light at the crossing.
+You must dismount from your bicycle and walk across a pedestrian crossing (Zebra) or children's crossing.

 Riding on a separated path (s249)

 On a separated path you can only ride on the side that is designated for cyclists.

 Riding on a footpath or shared path (s250)

 You must keep left and give way to pedestrians on footpaths and shared-use paths.